You are listening to the Sean Hannity Radio Show Podcast.

 And before Donald Trump gets on the scene, what did we have before that?

-who does have moral clarity, who's not the appeaser Obama was, that is certainly not the peace in our time Chamberlain that Obama was, but he's the Winston Churchill of our time that understands it.
+And by the way, I know we're not supposed to try and influence elections, but tried to influence the elections in Israel and defeat the prime minister there who does have moral clarity, who's not the appeaser Obama was, that is certainly not the peace in our time chamberlain that Obama was, but he's the Winston Churchill of our time that understands it.

-And one of the ironies of Obama's horrific deal to the Iranians with you know how many billions of taxpayer dollars is that it created a possible alliance that nobody really thought was possible.
+And one of the ironies of Obama's horrific deal to the Iranians with, you know, how many billions of taxpayer dollars is that it created a possible alliance that nobody really thought was possible.

 And Donald Trump is now trying to do something that never happened before.

-That and it's emerging on its own.
+And it's emerging on its own.

-The Israelis, the Saudis, the Sunni Saudis, the Jordanians, the Egyptians, the Emirates, and other countries that don't want Iranian hegemony or a nuclear armed Iran are now uniting.
+The Israelis, the Saudis, the Sunni Saudis, the Jordanians, the Egyptians, the Emirates, and other countries that don't want Iranian hegemony or a nuclear-armed Iran are now uniting.

 Now, if you think this isn't tied, it's tied.